hbvj99/hbvj99.github.io/_posts/2020/2020-04-03-working-full-time-remotely-pros-cons.md

 Especially, if the organization don't have a physical office in your city, there is a high chance that you are being recruited by a third party agency to work for them.
 This is not necessarily a bad thing if you are starting fresh but you need to have a clear idea about the salary and any further plans - usually pays less, many of such partnership keep changing.

 # Final thoughts
-At last, working remotely full-time could be a pleasent experience, I tried to display my writing in helpful ways as you might have noticed.
+At last, working remotely full-time could be a enjoyable experience, I tried to display my writing in helpful ways as you might have noticed.
 I believe there are unique factor varies to every organization depending on principal and transparency.
 If you are considering working remotely, you should definitely give it a try.

 I'm writing primarily from my personal experience if you have a suggestion that I might have missed?
 Please don't forget to write them in comments.